-A. Except as otherwise specified in the constitution and/or bylaws, committees, boards, task forces, working groups, sections, and other units shall be created and terminated by the President with the advice and approval of the Council.
-Chairs of committees, boards, task forces, and working groups shall be appointed by the Vice President / President-Elect for terms of one year and may be appointed to a maximum of three consecutive terms except for such bodies for which the term and means of selection of chair are otherwise specified in the constitution and/or bylaws of the Society.
+1. Except as otherwise specified in the constitution and bylaws, committees, boards, task forces, working groups, sections, and other units shall be created and terminated by the President with the advice and approval of the Council.
+Chairs of committees, boards, task forces, and working groups shall be appointed by the Vice President / President-Elect for terms of one year and may be appointed to a maximum of three consecutive terms except for such bodies for which the term and means of selection of chair are otherwise specified in the constitution and bylaws of the Society.
 Each committee, board, task force, working group, or other unit shall have guidelines approved and amended as necessary by the Council that set forth its purpose, size, composition, means of selection and length of terms of members and chair, reporting procedures, and duties and responsibilities.
-Each section shall select its own leaders and shall adopt standing rules defining its own governance provided that no section standing rules may be in conflict with the constitution, bylaws, or guidelines of the Society.
+Each section shall select its own leaders and shall adopt standing rules defining its own governance provided that no section standing rules may be in conflict with the constitution and bylaws, or Governance Manual of the Society.

-B. Student chapters may be initiated in academic institutions and approved by the Council.
-Each student chapter shall select its own leaders and adopt bylaws defining its own governance, provided that no student chapter bylaw may be in conflict with the constitution, bylaws, or guidelines of the Society.
+2. Student chapters may be initiated in academic institutions and approved by the Council.
+Each student chapter shall select its own leaders and adopt bylaws defining its own governance, provided that no student chapter bylaw may be in conflict with the constitution and bylaws or the Governance Manual of the Society.

-7. GRIEVANCE COMMITTEE
+G. GRIEVANCE COMMITTEE

-In the event of grievances as specified below, there shall be a Personnel Grievance Committee.
+In the event of grievances as specified below, there shall be a Grievance Committee.
 The Committee shall be composed of five members, each of whom must have served the Society as a councilor or as an elected officer within the past five years, but who may not be serving in such capacity at the time of the work of the Committee.
-Two members of the Committee shall be chosen by the Council, two members by the Executive Director, and the fifth member by decision of the first four members chosen.
+Two members of the Committee shall be chosen by the Council, two members by the individual(s) filing/involved in the grievance, and the fifth member by decision of the first four members chosen.
 The fifth member will serve as chair of the Committee.
-The Committee shall hear grievances 1) between the Executive Director and the Council, 2) between the Executive Director and a staff member, and 3) such other grievances as may be referred to it by the Council.
-The decision of the Personnel Grievance Committee concerning matters involving the Executive Director shall be binding upon the parties to the dispute, provided that the decision is in accordance with applicable federal and state laws and the constitution and bylaws of the Society.
+The Committee shall hear grievances 1) between members of the Society and the Council, 2) between the Executive Director and the Council, 3) between the Executive Director and a staff member, and 4) such other grievances as may be referred to it by the Council.
+The decision of the Grievance Committee concerning matters involving the Executive Director shall be binding upon the parties to the dispute, provided that the decision is in accordance with applicable federal and state laws and the constitution and bylaws of the Society.

-8. GOVERNANCE MANUAL GUIDELINES
+H. GOVERNANCE MANUAL

 The Council is authorized and directed to prepare, adopt, or amend such administrative guidelines, policies, and procedures as may be desirable to regularize the functions and operations of the Society's committees, task forces, boards, sections, representatives, awards, programs, and other activities.
-Adoption or amendment of a guideline requires approval by a majority of the Council.
-No part of the guidelines may conflict with the Society's constitution or bylaws.
-The guidelines shall be maintained by the Executive Director, and a copy of the current guidelines shall be available to any member upon request to the Executive Director.
+Adoption or amendment to the Governance Manual requires approval by a majority of the Council.
+No part of the Governance Manual may conflict with the Society's constitution and bylaws.
+The Governance Manual shall be maintained by the Executive Director and made available on the Society’s website.

-9. PARLIAMENTARY PROCEDURE
+I. PARLIAMENTARY PROCEDURE

-Robert's Rules of Order (latest revised edition) shall govern the proceedings of the Society, except as otherwise provided for in the constitution, bylaws, and special rules of the Society.
+Robert's Rules of Order (latest revised edition) shall govern the proceedings of the Society, except as otherwise provided for in the constitution and bylaws, and special rules of the Society.

-11. MEMBER REFERENDA
+J. MEMBER REFERENDA

-A. Member dues changes and resolution of motions filed with the Executive Director in accordance with Article IX or Article X of the Constitution shall be determined by member referendum.
+1. Resolution of motions filed with the Executive Director in accordance with Article IX of the Constitution and Bylaws shall be determined by member referendum.